Skip to content

 How do I stand out?

-• Be transparent: It’s just as important to say what you aren’t including in your scope of work as what is included.
+• Be transparent: It’s just as important in your construction proposal to say what you aren’t including in your scope of work as what is included.
 This can help you avoid potential disagreements or misunderstandings down the line.

 • Be detailed: If the project remains loosely outlined, it can easily veer off track.
 This is your opportunity to provide meticulous, properly vetted project details, steps, and deliverables, including who will do it, how they will do it, and what they will use.
 When in doubt, it’s best to write it out.

 With your scope of work fleshed out, you can begin to construct a schedule for project completion.
-This is where the old saying “under promise and over perform” can really come in handy.
+Consider using a construction proposal or construction schedule template as a starting point.
+It’s often easier to modify something that already exists than start from scratch.
+This also is where the old saying “under promise and over perform” can really come in handy.
 A fully fleshed out project timeline should include:

 • Phase overview with deadlines (if applicable)